lineality/definition_behavior_studies/README.md

 4. hybrid fragments of categories of types of systems
 5. Escalating cycles of increasingly extreme abstraction or nihilism: extremism, radicalization as system-and definition epidemiology hygiene public-health situations to which no individual or population is innately immune (per se (a blind person is arguably immune to visual stimulation)).

 And explicit explicitly topic of a concept of being, and capacity to be, able to learn to navigate this landscape of project and definition spaces and outcomes, and that this is an imperative or at least a prerequisite, and that this is inherently part of learning and education practices, is curiously sparse, missing, and slow to develop in human communications and records over the time and space of history, yet fragments of the concept of being able to learn to perceive and navigate are arguably nascent (or nascently explicit) in works such as Thomas Hobbes's Leviathan.

-Also, this is not a one-way ratchet of progress: while an ambivalently-toxic concept of 'sport' thrill-seeking (usually ending in harm and loss) can develop into a constructive-learning-skill concept of 'sportsmanship,' the default equilibrium of toxic-sport-destruction continues to be the default, e.g. where learning is interrupted, ineffective, or too sparse.
+Learning is not a one-way ratchet of progress: while an ambivalently-toxic concept of 'sport' thrill-seeking (usually ending in harm and loss) can develop into a constructive-learning-skill concept of 'sportsmanship,' the default equilibrium of toxic-sport-destruction continues to be the default, e.g. where learning is interrupted, ineffective, or too sparse.
 Non-automatic-learning does not cease to be non-automatic.

 It is practical and pragmatic to have a practical and pragmatic policy of deliberate learning and to ever more recognize the threats and challenges of non-automatic-learning and of proverbial (non-literal) samsara-cycles of collapse and failure that can repeat indefinately given ignorance or a lack of learning.
 But non-automatic learning does not mean tautologically impossible learning or precluded learning.
 Data do not support a literal samsara scenario where learning and navigation are impossible.
 We need to navigate our conceptions between the apparently attractive absolutes of simplistic absolute automatic perfect learning and rationalism and on the other hand simplistic absolute impossibility of learning; neither absolute fits the data well.